Swan Song (Supernatural): Impala Side Story

 When Sal died, the Impala was put up for sale at Rainbow Motors in Lawrence.
 Chuck said "A young marine (John Winchester) bought her on impulse, after advice from a friend."
 The scene shows Dean (sent back in time) talking his dad into buying the car in a previous episode ("In the Beginning").
 The Impala is priced at $2204.00 in the scene.

 Later in the episode, the story picks up again with Chuck explaining the Impala is like any other car, except that it has features other cars don't have.
 The scene shows Sam and Dean opening their weapons cache in the trunk.
 Chuck notes those details aren't important.
 He goes on to explain that what makes the car uniquely theirs is the life Sam and Dean shared in the car.

 Clips of their childhood in the car play while Chuck narrates.
-The clips show a young Sam cramming an army man into the ashtray on the back driverside door, then Dean shoving legos into the vents, which can still be heard rattling when the heat turns on.
+The clips show a young Sam cramming an army man into the ashtray on the back driver side door, then Dean shoving Legos into the vents, which can still be heard rattling when the heat turns on.
 Next, the boys are carving their initials into the floorboard.
 (Seeing the army man later in the episode triggers Sam to take back control of his body from Lucifer.)

 The scene then cuts to a clip from an early episode when the Impala was totaled in a semi wreck that almost killed Dean ("Devil's Trap").
 Chuck continues to narrate, stating that when Dean completely rebuilt it, he made sure to keep those details, because "it's the blemishes that make her beautiful" ("Everybody Loves a Clown").

 In the third segment, Chuck talks about Sam and Dean's life on the road outside of hunting jobs, doing whatever they wanted.
 The scenes briefly show Chuck's examples: They earn money through odd jobs and hustling; They drive thousands of miles to attend events like concerts or sports; Sometimes they park the Impala, sit on the hood, and stargaze for hours in silence.

 The story concludes with a scene where Sam and Dean are sleeping in the Impala, and Chuck saying that "sure, maybe they never really had a roof and four walls, but they were never, in fact, homeless."